Corbin Carroll Player Props: Diamondbacks vs. Dodgers

-Corbin Carroll -- 0-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, on April 2 at 4:10 PM ET.
+Corbin Carroll -- 0-for-5 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Dustin May on the hill, on April 6 at 10:10 PM ET.

 Corbin Carroll Game Info & Props vs. the Dodgers